-The city of Story City was recently honored with the 2017 Tree City USA Growth Award at the 28th Annual Community Forestry Awards Luncheon in Des Moines.
-The award was presented by the Arbor Day Foundation and the Iowa Department of Natural Resources April 4 at the Sheraton in West Des Moines.
+The city of Story City was recently honored with several awards, including the 2018 Tree City USA Growth Award at the 29th Annual Community Forestry Awards Luncheon in Des Moines.
+The award was presented by the Arbor Day Foundation and the Iowa Department of Natural Resources April 3rd at the Sheraton in West Des Moines.

-Story City was one of 18 Iowa communities to qualify for Tree City USA Growth status.
-To receive the award, a city must, at a minimum, provide education and public relations; partnerships; planning and management; and tree planting and maintenance in their communities.
+Story City was one of 16 Iowa communities to qualify for Tree City USA Growth status.
+To receive the award, a city must, at a minimum, provide education and public relations, partnerships, planning and management, and tree planting and maintenance in their communities.